aayush-negii/f1-race-predictor/README.md

 ---

 ## ▶️ Getting Started
-1. Open the Google Colab Notebook [🔗 Link Here].
+1. Open the Google Colab Notebook.
 2. Run all cells to set up the environment.
 3. Use the dropdown menus to configure:
    - Track, Weather, Temperature, Tyre Strategy, Safety Car Probability